How our Partners are Adapting to COVID-19

 OCEAN DISCOVERY INSTITUTE

+Ocean Discovery Institute celebrated its Ocean Leaders Class 2020 Graduation virtually, watch here.
 Each week, Ocean Discovery Institute distributes 250 STEM To-Go science education packets and school supplies to students in San Diego, CA. They also produce a series of YouTube videos to share academic tools and resources for its students, and more than 200 students receive weekly mentoring virtually.
-Additionally, through a local partnership, Ocean Discovery Institute is able to provide 400 meals to families in need.
+Additionally, through a local partnership with Feeding San Diego, Ocean Discovery Institute is able to provide 400 meals to families in need.
 Watch this short video to learn more.

 ROCKING THE BOAT